 “Not any more.
-I want you to be,” I said desperately, looking at Callie.
-She sighed, shared a glance with Sophie, and together they tugged me out into the open.
-Now everyone in the entrance hall below could see us, so I couldn’t leave.
+I want you to be.
+Remember that you like the bed?
+And the desk?
+And the Scorpius Eye Candy?”
+I said desperately, looking at Callie.
+She sighed and tugged me out into the open.
+Now everyone in the entrance hall below could see us which meant I couldn’t leave.

-Forcing a smile onto my face, I hissed, “You’re stupid cows and I hope you live sad, lonely lives.”
+Forcing a smile onto my face, I hissed, “You’re a stupid cow and I hope you a live sad, lonely life.”

-They just smiled kindly at me and went down the stairs.
-Freddie was waiting for Sophie at the bottom, looking up with a lovesick, sad look.
+She just smiled kindly at me and went down the stairs.
+Callie wasn't taking a date, so she met Anna Hart and they went in together.
 Merlin, everyone was watching.